rasor/wcf-rest/README.md

 ![IBookService.yaml](IBookService.yaml.PNG "IBookService.yaml")

-If you have an existing service you create yet an endpoint so you can keep the exising the existing service.
+If you have an existing service you create yet an endpoint so you can keep the existing service.

 In most cases the best thing is to create yet a WCF service using the same contract as your original WCF service.
 Just start from bullet 2 then.